-The way that marriages are registered in England and Wales is changing.
-Up until now, the system for registering marriages has been paper-based, but recently passed legislation (Registration of Marriages Regulations 2021) that will come into force on 4 May 2021 will see a move to an electronic register, with some important consequences for those involved in officiating marriages.
+The way that marriages are registered in England and Wales has changed.
+Until recently, the system for registering marriages has been paper-based, but recently passed legislation (Registration of Marriages Regulations 2021) that came into force on 4 May 2021 saw a move to an electronic register, with some important consequences for those involved in officiating marriages.

-Importantly, under the new legislation, churches will still be allowed to specify whether or not they will conduct same-sex weddings – there will be no change to these provisions.
+Importantly, under the new legislation, churches are still allowed to specify whether or not they will conduct same-sex weddings – there is no change to these provisions.

 What are the main changes?

-To modernise the register and enable any future amendments to be made more easily, the process will move from hard-copy paper registers to an online system of registration.
+To modernise the register and enable any future amendments to be made more easily, the process moved from hard-copy paper registers to an online system of registration.

 Details of both parents can now be included